 Lloyd Waner 1967 Veterans Committee

-Lloyd Waner accumulated 2549 hits during his career, good for 109th place all-time, but not nearly good enough for induction to Cooperstown by itself.
+Lloyd Waner accumulated 2549 hits during his career, good for 109th place all-time, but not nearly good enough for induction to Cooperstown on its own.
 And that’s when things get baffling.
-Besides that relatively unimpressive hit number, there is nothing Waner’s profile that suggests he should even be mentioned in the same paragraph as the Hall of Fame.
-Waner had no power, and rarely walked.
-So despite his .316 career batting average he was slightly below average for his career in .OPS.
+Besides that relatively unimpressive hit number, there is nothing in Waner’s profile that suggests he should even be mentioned in the same paragraph as the Hall of Fame.
+Waner had no power and rarely walked.
+Even though he had a .316 career batting average he was slightly below average for his career in .OPS.
 Speed?
 He didn’t have much.
 Defense?
 He played an above average center field, but nothing too special.
 His career WAR of 24.1 is lower than what Mike Trout has been able to put up in less than three years!
 What Waner did have going for him was his last name.
 His older brother Paul — “Big Poison” to his “Little Poison” — was a legit Hall of Famer.
 We’re thinking it was sentimentality that led the Veterans Committee voters to unite both Waner bros. in the Hall.
 It really couldn’t be anything else.

 Catfish Hunter 1987 on the third ballot

 Bill Mazeroski 2001 Veterans Committee

 Bill Mazeroski is the only player to ever hit a walk off home run in a World Series Game 7.
 It was a Hall of Fame moment, if there ever was one.
 Mazeroski, however, has no business being in the Hall of Fame as a player.
 Not that he was a bad player — the second baseman was a eight-time Gold Glove winner and today’s advance metrics rate him as an excellent fielder.
 However, outside of the 1960 World Series, he just wasn’t much of a hitter, with his 84 OPS+ indicating that he was 16 percent worse than average at the plate over his career.
 He also didn’t stick around long enough to put up any counting stats of note.
 It’s a travesty that Mazeroski is the Hall when far-superior second baseman Lou Whitaker got so few votes during his first-year eligible that he was removed from the ballot.

 Lou Brock 1985 first ballot